Get a No Obligation Quote Today!

 Moving to and Living in Cyprus

-- As Cyprus is a member of the European Union, EU citizens do not require a visa to enter the country, and have the same rights as Cypriots.
-If you are planning to move to Cyprus permanently and find work there, you will need a residence permit and a social insurance number.
+- If you are planning to move to Cyprus permanently and find work there, you will need a residence permit and a social insurance number.
+Read more about the BREXIT impact on UK nationals living in Cyprus.

 - Cyprus has an excellent public education system, and it is among the top three spenders on education in the EU.
 If you are moving to Cyprus with your children, you will need to find an appropriate international or local school.